 The law prohibits the IRS from undoing a proper automatic revocation and does not provide for an appeal process.
 An automatically revoked organization must apply to have its status reinstated, even if the organization was not originally required to file an application for exemption.

 If the IRS determines that the organization meets the requirements for tax-exempt status, it will issue a new determination letter.
 The IRS also will include the reinstated organization in the next update of Exempt Organizations Select Check (Pub.
 78 database), and indicate in the IRS Business Master File (BMF) extract that the organization is eligible to receive tax-deductible contributions.
 Donors and others may rely upon the new IRS determination letter as of its stated effective date and on the updated Exempt Organizations Select Check and BMF extract listings.

 - You think your organization was mistakenly revoked

-- How to have your tax-exempt status retroactively reinstated
+- How to have your tax-exempt status reinstated

 - Applying for reinstatement FAQs